 Do A Dot Worksheets

-If you need some quick, no-prep activities to supplment your summer fun, these printables are great.
+If you need some quick, no-prep activities to supplement your summer fun, these printables are great.
 All you need are some dot markers and you’re set!
-Do them with toddlers, preschoolers, pre-k and kindergarten children.
+Do them with toddlers, preschoolers, pre-k, and kindergarten children.

 Inside this summer dot marker pack, we’ve loaded it with over 20 pages of fun that have a variety of uses.